jsinger67/syntree_layout/README.md

 * Using the `Debug` implementation of node's data type
 * Using the `Visualize` implementation of node's data type
 * Using directly provided methods
-* As of version 0.3.0 this crate also provides a visualization method that uses the source code that has been used to generate the syntax tree.
-To be able to use this API the node data doesn't need to implement the `Virtualize` trait.
+* As of version 0.3.0 this crate also provides visualization methods that uses the source code that has been used to generate the syntax tree.
+To be able to use the new APIs the node data doesn't need to implement the `Virtualize` trait.
 See `example3` in the examples folder.
 The new APIs are `Layouter::embed_with_source` and  `Layouter::embed_with_source_and_display`

 The `Visualize` trait only contains two methods and only one of them is mandatory to implement.